 Gel-filled blister pads like Compeed ® are remarkably effective in cushioning the skin and preventing further damage.
 They come in several sizes, so make sure you have some big enough to cover the hotspot completely.
 Bigger is better than too small.

 It is easy to forget basic hygiene rules on a camping trip when there is no running water.
-Unwashed hands can result in gastroenteritis, hepatitis or other unpleasant diseases.
-Ensure you wash your hands before preparing or eating food.
-Alternatively use a sanitising wipe or lotion.
+Unwashed hands can result in transmission of Covid-19, gastroenteritis, hepatitis or other unpleasant diseases.
+Ensure you wash your hands for 20 seconds with soap and water before preparing or eating food.
+Alternatively, use a sanitising wipe or lotion.

 Do not go to the toilet within 100 metres of a creek or river.
 Dig a 20 cm deep hole with a small shovel or trowel obtainable from camping suppliers, and bury all faeces.
 Bury or burn toilet paper.
 Wash your hands before handling food.